ucsd-cse29/fa25/src/week2/lab2.md

 **PA 1 GitHub Classroom Link:** [https://classroom.github.com/a/pGoD-4Uz](https://classroom.github.com/a/pGoD-4Uz)

-To get the 1 point for lab work checkoff this week, you just need to make a submission on Gradescope for `pa1`!
+To get the final 1 point for lab work checkoff this week (out of 4 total points), you just need to make a submission on Gradescope for `pa1`!

 ## Important git commands
 ### $ git status